-The challenge has been designed to introduce design thinking into how the curriculum is taught in the classroom and to encourage the interdisciplinary application of subject content to real-world problems and the development of general capabilities in students.
+The challenge has been designed to introduce a culture of change around the way curriculum is taught in the classroom and to encourage the interdisciplinary application of subject content to real-world problems and the development of general capabilities in students.

 Whether you are new to design thinking concepts or are a seasoned veteran, participating in this challenge will provide opportunities to gain valuable insights and confidence to apply design thinking in your classroom.